Covid: Three billion cases driven by Omicron variant possible in two months, says research

 Persons who have not taken the vaccine and have not been infected by the virus are at greater risk, the report stated.

-It suggested that employers and schools to re-evaluate their approach to testing and quarantine.
+It suggested that employers and schools re-evaluate their approach to testing and quarantine.
 Going forward, tracking hospitalisations rather than reported cases will be a more relevant measure for local action than case counts.

 “There is huge uncertainty particularly about the severity of Omicron which has a critical impact on the forecasts of hospitalisation and death,” the report stated.
 “More data in the next 3-4 weeks may change the scenario.”